|Nutrition Facts (per serving)|

 - 1 teaspoon ground turmeric

-- Place the filled jars on a rack in the canning kettle and lower into the water.
+Place the filled jars on a rack in the canning kettle and lower them into the water.
 If the water level isn't at least 1 inch above the jars, add more very hot or simmering water to the pot.

-- Bring back to the boil, cover the pan, and boil gently for 15 minutes.
-See below for high altitude processing/boiling times.
+Bring the water back to the boil, cover the kettle, and boil gently for 15 minutes.
+Remove the jars to a rack to cool.

 High Altitude Processing Times

 - For altitudes above 6,000 feet, for 20 minutes.
 For altitudes above 6,000 feet, process the jars for 25 minutes.